tchap/salsa/README.md

     * .salsarc can contain a project-specific artifacts store as "storeURL"
     * the user-specific .salsarc can contain "storeURL" as well as the HTTP Basic authentication credentials as "username" and "password".
-      Project URL secrets are also store there under "secrets.$project"
+      Project URL secrets are also stored there under "secrets.$project"

 ENVIRONMENTAL VARIABLES:
   BRANCH       - if set, $BRANCH is used in the archive filename as $branch